LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 ![Ten numbered test magnets in separate holders \label{Ten_numbered_test_magnets_in_separate_holders.png}](./generated_images/border_Ten_numbered_test_magnets_in_separate_holders.png)

 For the hardware setup, the 3D-Fullsphere\ref{d-fullsphere} sensor was used for the evaulation of the framework.
 As this is equipped with an exchangeable magnetic holder mount, suitable holders are required for the magnets to be measured.
-Ten random `N45 12x12x12mm` neodymium magnets were used here.
+Ten random `N45 12x12x12mm` neodymium magnets were used, which are shown in figure \ref{Ten_numbered_test_magnets_in_separate_holders.png}.

 These were placed in modified 3D printed holders \ref{Ten_numbered_test_magnets_in_separate_holders.png} and then numbered.
 This allows them to be matched to the measurement results later.

-## Configuration of the measurement
+## Configuration of the Measurement

-The configured hardware was then connected and connected to the host system using the `MRPcli config setupsensor`-(+cli) command.
+The configured hardware was then connected to the host system using the `MRPcli config setupsensor`-(+cli) command.
-The measurement was then configured for an measurement run, using the following configuration commands \ref{lst:evaluation_measurement_config}.
+Afterwards, the measurement was configured for an measurement run, using the following configuration commands \ref{lst:evaluation_measurement_config}.

+\newpage

 ```bash {#lst:evaluation_measurement_config caption="Measurement configuration for evaluation measurement"}
 ## CONFIGURE THE MEASUREMENT